wittman/calendargen/README.md

 Clone/download unzip to local file system.

-There are two photo calendars samples:
+There are two photo calendar samples:

 `/calendargen`
 `|- /birds-in-season`